-Funding is provided as a contribution to assist with the costs of operating FaRS services in the funded locations.
-Funding is not intended to cover the full cost of providing the service.
+Funding is provided to assist with the costs of operating CaPS services in the funded locations.
+Funding can be used for a range of services including:

-Eligible activities including the following:
+- intake and assessment;

-- intake and assessment
+- information / advice / referral;

-- information/advice/referral
+- education and skills training;

-- education and skills training
+- child/youth focussed groups;

-- child/youth focussed groups
+- counselling;

-- counselling
+- · community capacity building;

-- community capacity building
+- · family capacity building; and

-- family capacity building
+- mentoring / peer support.

-Further detail on what is an appropriate use of grant funding can be found at Section 6 of these Operational Guidelines.
+Further detail on what is an appropriate use of grant funding can be found at section 6.1 of these Operational Guidelines.